Passenger railroad car: 1950–present: High-technology advancements

 Amtrak Cascades operates with tilting Talgo permanently coupled trainsets.

-Starting in the 1950s, the passenger travel market declined in North America, though there was growth in commuter rail.
+Starting in the 1950s, the passenger travel market in North America declined, while commuter rail grew.
 Private intercity passenger service in the U.S. mostly ended with the creation of Amtrak in 1971.
-Amtrak took over equipment and stations from most of the railroads in the U.S. with intercity service.
+Amtrak took over equipment and stations from most U.S. railroads with intercity service.

 The higher clearances in North America enabled a major advancement in passenger car design, bi-level (double-decker) commuter coaches that could hold more passengers.
-These cars started to become common in the United States in the 1960s, and were adopted by Amtrak for the Superliner design as well as by many other railroads and manufacturers.
-By 2000, double-deckers rivaled single level cars in use around the world.
+These cars became common in the United States in the 1960s and were adopted by Amtrak for the Superliner design, as well as by many other railroads and manufacturers.
+By 2000, double-deckers rivaled single-level cars in use around the world.

 While intercity passenger rail travel declined in America, ridership continued to increase in other parts of the world.
 With the increase came an increased use of newer technology on existing and new equipment.
 The Spanish company Talgo began experimenting in the 1940s with technology that would enable the axles to steer into a curve, allowing the train to move around the curve at a higher speed.
 The steering axles evolved into mechanisms that would also tilt the passenger car as it entered a curve to counter the centrifugal force experienced by the train, further increasing speeds on existing track.
-Today, Talgo trains are used in many places in Europe and they have also found a home in North America on some short and medium distance routes such as Eugene, Oregon, to Vancouver, British Columbia.
+Today, Talgo trains are used in many places in Europe, and they have also found a home in North America on some short- and medium-distance routes, such as between Eugene, Oregon, and Vancouver, British Columbia.